Etsy vs Shopify

 Cons

-- Limited customization and branding control on storefront
+- Limited customization and branding control compared to owned storefronts

 Shopify